Ibrahim Abatcha: In exile

-After his release, the UNT cadres decided that if the political situation in Chad became too unbearable to allow the party to survive, it would be wise to send out of the country some party members so that the organization would in any case maintain its existence.
+After his release, the UNT cadres decided that if the political situation in Chad became too unbearable to allow the party to survive, it would be wise to send some party members out of the country so that the organization would in any case maintain its existence.
 Thus Abatcha, who held the position of second adjutant secretary-general of the UNT, was sent in 1963 to Accra, Ghana, where he was later joined by UNT members Aboubakar Djalabo and Mahamat Ali Taher.
-By going into exile the UNT members meant also to ensure their personal safety and organize abroad an armed revolt in Chad.
-As part of the means to preserve the unity of the movement, Abatcha wrote for the UNT a policy statement; this draft was to be the core of the official program of the FROLINAT.
+By going into exile the UNT members also meant to ensure their personal safety and organize abroad an armed revolt in Chad.
+Abartcha proclaimed the Islamic Republic of Chad in exile and wrote and published a Maoist-oriented political statement entitled Toward a United National Liberation Front, which would serve as a kind of draft of the official program of the future FROLINAT.
+In this statement Abatcha declared class war, war against Tombalbaye, against Western imperialism and against French neocolonialism and called for the Islamic revolution.

 Abatcha led the typical life of the Third World dissident in search of support in foreign capitals, first residing in Accra, Ghana, where he received his first military training and made friends among members of the Union of the Peoples of Cameroon that had found asylum there.
 These Cameroonians helped him attend conferences organized by international Communist groups.

 After leaving Accra in 1965, Abatcha started wandering to other African capitals always searching support for his project of beginning an insurgency against Tombalbaye.
 The first capital he reached in 1965 was Algiers, where the UNT had already a representative, probably Djalabo.
 His attempts were unsuccessful, as were those made from there to persuade the Chadian students in France to join him in his fight.
 From there he traveled to Cairo, where a small secret committee of anti-government Chadian students of the Al-Azhar University had formed.
 The students in Cairo had developed a strong political sensitivity because they had come to resent that the degrees obtained by them in Arab countries were of no use in Chad, as French was the only official language.
 Among these students Abatcha recruited his first supporters, and with the help of the UPC Cameroonian exiles contacted the North Korean embassy in Egypt, which offered him a military stage.
 Seven Cairo students volunteered, leaving Egypt in June 1965 and returning in October; these were to be with Abatcha the first military cadres of the rebels.
 Abatcha with his "Koreans" went then to Sudan in October 1965.

 Once in Sudan Abatcha found fertile ground for further recruitment, as many Chadian refugees lived there.
 Abatcha was also able to enroll in his movement former Sudanese soldiers, including a few officers, of whom the most distinguished was to become Hadjaro Senoussi.
 He also contacted Mohamed Baghlani, who was in communication with the first Chadian insurgents already active in Chad, and with the insurgent group Liberation Front of Chad (FLT).